6. Ordinary Differential Equations#

 In general, a differential equation can have multiple solutions.
 For example, for a scalar linear ODE

-where \(C\) can be any real value.
+where \(C\) can be any real value, are solutions.

 Verify that by differentiating both sides of the equaiton above.